x4080/testqlora/README.md

+# notworking.jsonl is the latest that works

+# Merge lora needs 20GB of memory for just 7B parameter llama -> kaggle merge lora 2, combine base model and lora

 # train using huggingface or github sync is the same, the difference is how many data, min 24 ?

 # Error if input value is empty when training